AriFordsham/GHCWiki/prim-bool.md

 ```

 There are five possible branches to take, although four of them have the same result.
 This is caused by code duplication introduced by case-of-case transform.
-Mis-predicted branches are bad in object code because they stall the pipeline.
+According to Ben Lippmeier, who submitted the original bug report, mis-predicted branches are bad in object code because they stall the pipeline.

 ## Possible solutions and their consequences